mikarinneoracle/dockernode-app/rolling-update-wercker.md

 #### Build the Hello World application image

-Using the custom built Ubunty image build the Node.js Hello world application.
+Using the custom built Ubuntu image build the Node.js Hello world application.
 The <a href="https://github.com/mikarinneoracle/hello-world">source code</a> includes a Dockerfile with the following:

 <pre>